 Overall, 647 of 829 (78.0%) mutations were classified as VUSo.
 Comparing versions V1 and V2 as reported in Figure 1 and Supplementary Figure S3 of the manuscript, 615 of 647 (95.1%) mutations classified as VUSo were positively validated.
 Additionally, comparing versions V1 and V2 for the three patients who were selected for retesting, 564 of 583 (96.7%) of VUSo mutations were positively validated.

-Additionally, following the Reviewer’s comment, four ddPCR assays (PIK3CA E545K, NRAS Q61K, CTNNB1 T41I, CTNNB1 S33C) targeting VUSo in seven patients were used to evaluate the specificity of the cfDNA sequencing assay for low VAF non tumor-matched variants.
-For one patient, only cfDNA extracted from plasma was available.
-For two patients, both cfDNA and pre-enrichment sequencing libraries were available and tested whilst for the remaining four patients, only pre-enrichment libraries were available.
-As negative control, the sequencing libraries from 12 patients where the target VUSo were not detected in cfDNA were used.
-Four negative libraries were used for each ddPCR assay and all experiments were performed in triplicate.
-The results are shown in Figure 9 of this point-by-point reply.
-Although the ddPCR assay shows a CTNNB1 T41I mutation at 0.01% VAF, this value is below the manufacturer’s specified limits of detection.
-Based on these results, the cfDNA sequencing assay showed 100% positive percent agreement (PPA) and negative percent agreement (NPA) considering ddPCR as the benchmark.
+Additionally, following the Reviewer’s comment, we performed additional ddPCR assays targeting VUSo in seven patients with leftover cfDNA or pre-enrichment libraries or both.
+Please see our response to Comment #10 of Reviewer #1 and Figure 9b of this response.
+Briefly, our additional analyses demonstrated 100% positive percent agreement (PPA) and 100% negative percent agreement (NPA) considering ddPCR as the benchmark.

 6. It would be important to incorporate the distribution of VUSo among genes in controls as part of figure 2b to infer the possible confounding effect when assessing patient samples

-Authors: Due to space limitations, the genes harboring VUSo in healthy control individuals are shown in Supplementary Figure S8 of the manuscript together with the full list of these mutations in Supplementary Table S7 of the manuscript.
+Authors: We agree with the Reviewer’s comment and now provided the genes harboring VUSo in healthy control individuals as Supplementary Figure S8 together with the full list of these mutations in Supplementary Table S7 of the manuscript.

 7. In page 7, line 174, the authors say “somatic mutations with the highest VAF”, it would be informative to include the mean/median value of this VAF

 Authors: Figure 2 of the manuscript shows the VAF in cfDNA of all variants classified as Biopsy-matched, Biopsy-subthreshold and VUSo across all patients.
 The mean and median of the highest VAF mutations are 15.10% and 9.18%, respectively.
-Following the Reviewer’s suggestion, the manuscript has been revised accordingly.
+Following the Reviewer’s suggestion, the manuscript has been revised accordingly to provide the mean/median value of the VAF (Page XX Line XX)